programmfabrik/easydb-documentation/content/sysadmin/backupandrestore/_index.en.md

 ## Securing the assets

 Backup the directory that you specified for the data store during the [installation](../installation).
+There we use `/srv/easydb/` as an example (in the placeholder `$BASEDIR`).

-This includes everything except the login information for the download of the easydb software.
+This includes everything (e.g. `config/`, assets in `eas/`, sql in `pgsql/`) except the login information for the download of the easydb software.
 It is typically stored into `/root/.docker/` but you can also always get this information from us.

 If you splitted the storage into several mount points, which is not unusal, then backup all of them, of course.